Kalkfeld

 Kalkfeld is a settlement in the Otjozondjupa Region of Namibia.
-It is situated halfway between Omaruru and Otjiwarongo on the national road C33 and belongs to the Omatako electoral constituency.
+It is situated halfway between Omaruru and Otjiwarongo on the regional road C33 and belongs to the Otjiwarongo electoral constituency.

 The place normally receives an annual average rainfall of 346 mm, although in the 2010/2011 rainy season 858 mm were measured.
 Due to its location in former Damaraland, the majority of the inhabitants speak Khoekhoegowab or Otjiherero.

 Economy and infrastructure

+Kalkfeld was proclaimed a village in 1991 and governed by a seven-seat village council.
+In the 1992 Namibian local elections, the opposition Democratic Turnhalle Alliance (DTA) gained 245 votes and four seats, winning over SWAPO (91 votes and two seats) and the United Democratic Front (Namibia) (UDF, 43 votes, one seat).

-Kalkfeld was proclaimed a village in 1991 and governed by its own village council until 1996.
-It was then downgraded to settlement due to a lack of growth.
+In 1996 Kalkfeld was downgraded to settlement due to a lack of growth.
 The Namibian national newspaper referred to the settlement as "ghost town", situated in "the middle of nowhere".
-A business complex and a tourist centre are under construction.
+Since the downgrading living standards have further deteriorated.
+Of the 5,000 inhabitants (As of 2024) less than 100 are employed.
+The settlement is also affected by water and electricity shortages.

+Construction of a business complex and a tourist centre started in 2012 but the construction never finished, and the buildings lay dormant as a result.
+Only the fuel station and a shop were opened in 2019.

-Kalkfeld is served by a station of the Namibia Railway Network.
+Kalkfeld has a Police station and a clinic.
+It is served by a station of the Namibia Railway Network.
 Local residents often make use of donkey carts to get from point to point.